What is an Emotional Support Animal?

-How do I register my dog as an ESA?
+How do I register my Emotional Support Animal?

-If you are considering registering your dog, you should know that there is no official registry – what you need is an ESA letter written by a licensed therapist.
+If you are considering registering your dog, you should know that there is no official registry.
+What you need to certify your pet as an Emotional Support Animal is an ESA Letter written by a licensed therapist.

 What is an ESA Letter?

-How is a legitimate ESA letter different from an ESA Registry?
+How is an ESA Letter different from an ESA Registry?

 What should an ESA Letter Contain?